HawSec/ginger/README.md

 **Note: do not include a trailing slash (/)**

-Doing that will start ginger in Anonymous mode, with limited funcionality.
+Doing that will start Ginger in Anonymous mode, with limited funcionality.
 If valid credentials are known, those should be provided:

 ```console
 user@host:~$ python gynger.py http://localhost:8080/pentaho -u admin -p password
 ```

-When the scripted ended the preliminary connection phase, it will prompt and wait for commands.
+When Ginger establishes a connection with Pentaho BA, it will prompt and wait for commands.
 The complete list of available commands can be seen by typing `help`.

 Command | Reference
 --- | ---